Wr0ngName/lionwiki-plugins/README.md

 A bunch of plugins made for LionWiki (http://lionwiki.0o.cz)

 # Installation
-Simply copy the file for the relatedd plugin into your lionwiki directory, under the 'plugins' folder.
+Simply copy the file for the related plugin into your lionwiki directory, under the 'plugins' folder.
 Done!

 ---
 # Anchor